Download & Other Tools

 -

-- Adequacy of Health Insurance Coverage, by Special Health Care Needs Status (California & U.S. Only)
+- Receipt of Care in a Well-Functioning Health System, by Special Health Care Needs Status (California & U.S. Only)

-- Consistency of Health Insurance Coverage, by Special Health Care Needs Status (California & U.S. Only)
+- Shared Decision-Making Between Providers and Families, by Special Health Care Needs Status (California & U.S. Only)

 - Receipt of Care Within a Medical Home, by Special Health Care Needs Status (California & U.S. Only)